-Thus by replacing the college/career intern with a full-time minister: 1) we free up an intern position to be filled by a children’s worker; 2) we gain needed help in teacher recruitment and training; 3) we press for expansion in the growing edge of the congregation.
+Thus by replacing the college/career intern with a full-time minister, 1) we free up an intern position to be filled by a children’s worker; 2) we gain needed help in teacher recruitment and training; and 3) we press for expansion in the growing edge of the congregation.

 I have recommended to the Long-Range Planning Committee, the Deacons, the C.E.
 Board, and the Trustees that we move toward adding this position in September of 1982.
 My recommendation includes that we give primary consideration to Tom Steller as the new full-time minister.
 In a future Star [Taste & See article] I will be telling you what leads me to value Tom’s ministry so highly.